NathalieFranklin/cse15l-lab-reports/lab-report-2-week-3.md

     `

   As you see here newArray with reverse numbers is returned instead of old array arr and the newArray gets assigned to the value of the old array not vise versa.

+  ---

 Then, explain the connection between the symptom and the bug.
 Why does the bug cause that particular symptom for that particular input?
-The right array wasn't being returned or assigned instead we were getting the empty array.
-The empty array is only the invese of an empty array and thus we had the bug where the inverse of the array I passed in did not match the one that was returned.
+*The right array wasn't being returned or assigned instead we were getting the empty array.
+The empty array is only the invese of an empty array and thus we had the bug where the inverse of the array I passed in did not match the one that was returned.*